TritonDataCenter/node-sdc-clients/README.md

 Of course, you provide each one of these environment variables to the proper test suite make command and, in case you plan to run `make test`, i.e, all the test suites, you may want to provide all these environment variables.

+Also, note that `amon` test suite requires the UUID of a real machine to be given as environment variable in order to be able to create real machine probes (`MACHINE_UUID` env var).

 Given UFDS, CNAPI and VMAPI are services provided by the default headnode core zones, if the associated IP env variables are not provided, the test suites